How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 First step: You need to calculate your BMR.

 All equations like this involve a little bit of speculation, and that’s okay.
 I believe the most accurate “at home” BMR assessment is the Katch-McArdle formula.
 This formula incorporates your current body composition as a means of estimating your BMR.
-That’s more accurate than using your height/weight because not all heights/weights are created equally.
+That’s more accurate than using your height/weight, because not all heights/weights are created equally.

 Lean mass burns more calories at rest than fatty mass, so knowing your current body fat percentage first is vital to determining how many calories you burn as a baseline, without any activity.
 What does that mean?
 It means you need to test your body fat!